pradeepreddy19/Search_DFS_BFS/README.md

 ###  Abstraction:

 #### 1)	Set of States
 a.
-All the possible states are the positions our pichu could take
+Set of states are all the possible positions our pichu could take
 i.
 In this scenario, our set of states would be all different nodes where our pichu could take a position legally (‘.’,’@’,’p’)
 ##### 2)	Initial State S0:
 a.
-The node that was given in the initial state, in this case where pichu is in the cell or square (5,0)
+The node that was given in the initial state, in the case of map1 it is the cell or square (5,0) where our pichu is
 ##### 3)	A function of SUCC: S -->  encodes possible transitions of the system
 a.
 For a given cell where a pichu is at, the successor function gives all the possible squares our pichu can legally move in all compass directions (N, S, E & W) or (L, R, D, and U for left, right, down, and up)
 #### 4)	Set of Goal States:
 a.
-Here we have only one goal state which is ‘@’ (at square 5X6).
+Here we have only one goal state which is ‘@’ (at square 5X6 for map1).
 This is the square that we want our pichu to navigate to in the shortest possible path
 #### 5)	A cost function that calculates how expensive a successor is
 a.
-For the given conditions, a move can only happen in one of four compass directions.
+For the given conditions, a move can only happen in one of the four compass directions.
 And the cost is same and is 1 for moving from the given square to one of the adjacent squares.
 And finally, the cost function gives the cost from initial state to the goal states
 i.
 E.g., If a solution has a cost of 5 means that our pichu must move 5 times from the initial state to reach to the goal state